kshitij3188/Anonymeter/README.md

 ## Getting started

-Check out the example notebook in the `notebooks` folder to start playing around with `anonymeter`.
+To initiate the execution of commands for two distinct datasets, namely [Bank Marketing](https://archive.ics.uci.edu/dataset/222/bank+marketing) and [Student Performance](https://archive.ics.uci.edu/dataset/320/student+performance), please refer to the example notebook located in the `notebooks` directory.
 To run this notebook you would need `jupyter` and some plotting libraries.
 This should be installed as part of the `notebooks` dependencies.

 ## Cite this work